prachi-kCoder/Micro-Soft-Prep/BIT-manip.md

 - submask of mask is mask by the loop : TC = (3^n)
 - `submask = mask ; submask > 0 ; submask = (submask-1)& mask`  why so ? because for submask , here mask act as a filter to ensure bit with 1's are only considered !
 - Do minTime for jobs : https://leetcode.com/problems/find-minimum-time-to-finish-all-jobs/description/
 - Do : parallel courses :
+- Do Number of valid words : https://leetcode.com/problems/number-of-valid-words-for-each-puzzle/submissions/1881863782/
 - {This ques can also be done using BinarySearch Backtracking with pruning }

 # SINGLE NO-3